 The use of PSA as an instrument of evaluation in metastatic prostate cancers is common practice.
 In most reported studies, PSA is a measured variable and recorded at several time points at diagnosis and during treatment (baseline, induction [after a defined period of therapy], serial monitoring, and at progression).
 In many studies, PSA has demonstrated clear prognostic value and is used in many of the risk classification systems.
-For example, in the SWOG 8894 trial, a comparison of bilateral orchiectomy with or without flutamide for treatment of metastatic prostate cancer, many clinical factors were analyzed in the assessment of risk including the finding that a higher PSA (adjusted OR= 1.18 for log PSA; 95%CI 1.03 to 1.34) was associated with poorer 10-year survival.68 prospective studies that have demonstrated the power of the PSA nadir in risk stratification.
-In an early analysis of SWOG 9346 looking at intermittent ADT in patients with metastatic prostate cancer, results demonstrated that PSA nadir at 7 months, ≤4 ng/mL versus >4 ng/mL, risk stratified patients receiving ADT, showing median survivals of 69 months versus 16 months, p<0.0001.73 This was followed by a later analysis of SWOG 9346 trial demonstrating that PSA nadir after six to seven months of ADT in newly diagnosed metastatic prostate cancer patients was prognostic for survival.
-An initial analysis demonstrated three prognostic groups could be identified based on PSA nadir; PSA >4, PSA 0.2-4, and PSA <0.2 with median survivals of 13 months, 44 months, and 75 months, respectively (p<0.001).74 Obtaining PSA at three to six month intervals allows for determination of the nadir and risk group stratification, and assists in patient counselling and setting expectations.
+For example, in the SWOG 8894 trial, a comparison of bilateral orchiectomy with or without flutamide for treatment of metastatic prostate cancer, many clinical factors were analyzed in the assessment of risk including the finding that a higher PSA (adjusted OR=1.18 for log PSA; 95% CI: 1.03 to 1.34) was associated with poorer 10-year survival.73 prospective studies that have demonstrated the power of the PSA nadir in risk stratification.
+In an early analysis of SWOG 9346 looking at intermittent ADT in patients with metastatic prostate cancer, results demonstrated that PSA nadir at 7 months, ≤4ng/mL versus >4ng/mL, risk stratified patients receiving ADT, showing median survivals of 69 months versus 16 months, p<0.0001.78 This was followed by a later analysis of SWOG 9346 trial demonstrating that PSA nadir after six to seven months of ADT in newly diagnosed metastatic prostate cancer patients was prognostic for survival.
+An initial analysis demonstrated 3 prognostic groups could be identified based on PSA nadir; PSA >4, PSA 0.2 to 4, and PSA <0.2 with median survivals of 13 months, 44 months, and 75 months, respectively (p<0.001).79 Obtaining PSA at threeto six-month intervals allows for determination of the nadir and risk group stratification, and assists in patient counseling and setting expectations.
 With the changes in systemic therapy combinations, it is important to validate the prognostic value of nadir in more contemporary systemic settings.
-A recent analysis of the CHAARTED study showed PSA nadir at 7 months was a strong prognostic factor for OS when comparing nadirs ≤0.2 ng/mL versus >4 ng/mL (60.4 months versus 22.2 months, P<.001).75 Similar analyses are being explored from RCTs previously evaluating abiraterone acetate as well as second generation AR targeted therapies to determine if the prognostic value will hold true with more potent androgen axis therapies.
+A recent analysis of the CHAARTED study showed PSA nadir at 7 months was a strong prognostic factor for OS when comparing nadirs ≤0.2ng/mL versus >4ng/mL (60.4 months versus 22.2 months, P<.001).80 Similar analyses are being explored from RCTs previously evaluating abiraterone acetate as well as second generation AR targeted therapies to determine if the prognostic value will hold true with more potent androgen axis therapies.

-Studies using the SEER registry database have found higher PSA is associated with worse cancer-specific survival (PSA <60 versus \geq 60: HR= 0.624; 95%CI 0.535 to 0.727).
-69 Additionally, for studies showing prognostic risk group stratification, PSA or PSA metrics are consistent variables in determination of group assignment.
-70-72
+Studies using the SEER registry database have found higher PSA is associated with worse cancer-specific survival (PSA <60 versus ≥60: HR=0.624; 95% CI: 0.535 to 0.727).74 Additionally, for studies showing prognostic risk group stratification, PSA or PSA metrics are consistent variables in determination of group assignment.75-77

-PSA decline after initiation of ADT (nadir) has been shown to be prognostic based on several studies and is useful in patient counselling.
+PSA decline after initiation of ADT (nadir) has been shown to be prognostic based on several studies and is useful in patient counseling.
 It is also likely useful in risk stratification for clinical trials.
 There are several